Custom Carrier Card Flow

 K26, KV260, and KR260 board file support starts in 2022.1:

-K24, KD240 board file support starts in 2023.1:
+K24 and KD240 board file support starts in 2023.1:

 Board Files

-Be sure to select the custom board file you have created in step 2 instead of KV260 board.
+Be sure to select the custom board file you have created in step 2 instead of the KV260 board.

-Once Zynq_ultra_ps_e_0 block is added to a design, make sure to click “Run Block Automation” to apply board file settings.
+Once the Zynq_ultra_ps_e_0 block is added to a design, make sure to click Run Block Automation to apply the board file settings.

 Board Files

-Developers then may need to indicate that the platform is an Extensible Vitis Platform.
-Whether to make the project extensible or not is dependent on if developer intend to reuse the platform for developing in Vitis.
+You might need to indicate that the platform is an Extensible Vitis Platform.
+Whether to make the project extensible or not is dependent on if you intend to reuse the platform for developing in Vitis.
 More details on how to create Extensible Platform can be found here.
-Project Manager -> Settings -> General -> check “Project is an extensible Vitis Platform” Extensible Platform
+In Project Manager -> Settings -> General, select Project is an extensible Vitis Platform.
+Extensible Platform

 Vivado Starter Project in BSP

-To get the project from bsp, first, download the SOM Starter Kit BSP from the SOM Wiki Then create the project using BSP:
+To get the project from bsp, first, download the SOM Starter Kit BSP from the SOM Wiki Then, create the project using BSP:

 petalinux-create -t project -s xilinx-<SOM board name>-<version>.bsp